Partnership Tax Filing Deadline Guide: Important Dates, Extensions, and Tips for 2025

 - Failure to furnish Schedule K-1 penalty: If you don’t provide Schedule K-1s to partners by the due date, the penalty is $260 for each K-1 that was not provided.

 Staying informed of tax deadlines and filing requirements is essential for any partnership or multi-member LLC.
-The 2025 tax deadlines begin with the March 17 filing deadline, extend to quarterly estimated tax payments, and culminate in the September 15 tax deadline for those who requested an extension.
+The 2025 tax deadlines begin with the March 17 filing deadline, extend to quarterly estimated tax payments, and culminate in the September 15 tax deadline for those who requested a filing extension.